sciencemath/dailyjournal/README.md

-# Midlife Rethink
+# Rethink Progress

-If I am not pushing code I am either studying more math or doing some research.
+If I am not pushing code I am either studying mathematics or researching.
 I thought it would be nice to keep daily activities tracked on my own.

----

-### Why

-Everyone is different, I woke up one day and just asked myself what am I doing with my life?
-I might elobrate on this further on a different forum it has a lot of back story on how I got here and what I am doing now.

 ---